ratiotile/bwapi-nim-test/readme.md

 example_client.nim wraps the BWAPI client interface using pure Nim.

 example_module.nim wraps the BWAPI module dll interface.
-It relies on emitting the c++ code for implementing the AIModule interface, but it should be possible to have minimal code there that simply calls into nim procs.
+Some C++ code is necessary to implement the AIModule interface, and Nim callbacks may be passed, as function pointers with the cdecl pragma, into the C++ implementation.

 To support the above, I manually wrapped a few BWAPI dependencies.